dhach/autopull/README.md

 # autopull

-Checks for new Docker images and executes a given command if a new image is available.
+Checks for new Docker images and executes commands if a new image is available.

 ## Usage